pubby/pad/README.md

 # Pubby Pad

-This is firmware for the Pubby Pad.
+rp2040 firmware for the Pubby Pad.